platformio/platformio-docs/librarymanager/ldf.rst

-Library Dependency Finder is a core part of PlatformIO Build System that operates with the C/C++ source files and looks for ``#include ...`` directives.
+Library Dependency Finder is a core part of PlatformIO Build System that operates with the C/C++ source files and looks for ``#include ...`` directives to know what header directories to include for the compiler.

 In spite of the fact that Library Dependency Finder is written in pure Python, it evaluates :ref:`ldf_c_cond_syntax` (``#ifdef``, ``if``, ``defined``, ``else``, and ``elif``) without calling ``gcc -E``.
-This approach allows significantly reduce total compilation time.
+This approach allows to significantly reduce the total compilation time.
 See :ref:`ldf_mode` for more details.

 .. contents::